 O data are the operational data and represent your business’s costs, accounting, and ROI.
 This data will tell what has happened but will not tell you the reasons.

-Both the types of data work separately to give your different kind of information.
+Both types of data work separately to give your different kinds of information.
 However, if you can merge the data into one, you will be able to see complete data with pictorial representation.

 The collected raw data are of no use.
 You will find no value in unsorted data.
 They hold no insightful importance.
 However, once you have sorted them out, the data now uncover some useful information that can help your organization boost its business.

 - Whether the collected data is worth your time or just results collected by chance.

 - Does it have any insight to help your business?